aishwinj04/Image-Collage-Maker/README.md

 ### Image Collage Maker

-This Python script creates a collage of images by arranging them in a grid with margins.
+This Python program creates a collage of images by arranging them in a grid with margins.
 It reads images from a directory and arranges them into a grid.
 The final collage is saved as a new image file.

 ### Features:
 - Organizes images in a grid based on user input.